 One such program is the American Cancer Society’s Reach To Recovery® which matches trained volunteer breast cancer survivors to people facing or living with breast cancer.
 Volunteers give cancer patients and their families the opportunity to ask questions, talk about their fears and concerns, and express their feelings.

-Terese Laser, herself a breast cancer survivor, began Reach To Recovery in 1952 in NYC.
+Terese Laser, who is a breast cancer survivor, began Reach To Recovery in 1952 in NYC.
 The program was adopted by the American Cancer Society in 1969 and has since provided valuable support to more than one million people in all 50 states.

 “In its early years, Reach to Recovery focused on visits to hospitalized patients, most of whom had undergone mastectomies,” Patti, a spokeswoman for the program, explains.
 “Today, Reach To Recovery patients support efforts reflect the progress made in breast cancer detection and treatment since the program began.”